Last updated: Jan 27, 2023 at 07:29 am

 For those with sensitive skin, alcohol can be drying and even irritating when used in setting sprays.
 If your skin tends to be easily irritated, use a water-based formula.

 Is It Harmful to Use Setting Spray Every Day?

 A setting spray is typically recommended for special occasions when you need to maintain flawless makeup for long hours.
-Those who work full-time in the office use it every day.

 Does Setting Spray Work For All Skin Types?